 To create executive buy-in for a new PM tool, you must build a compelling proposal.
-Luckily, performance management affects each individual department as well as the company as a whole.
-To ensure successful adoption and long-term ROI, focus on what’s in it for your decision makers.
+Luckily, talent management affects each individual department as well as the organization as a whole.
+To ensure successful adoption and long-term ROI, focus on what’s in it for your decision-makers.
 Below are a few ways to align your initiative:

 Your technology leadership team is an excellent resource to help you conduct a performance management system comparison.
-Involving them early on is extremely important, as they can ensure the new technology will fit with existing systems and infrastructure.
+Involving them early on, as they can ensure the new technology will fit with existing systems and infrastructure.

-If you’re replacing a self-developed or on-premise legacy solution, a modern performance management system can reduce infrastructure requirements, updates, and support, which frees the IT department to focus on more strategic goals.
-Additionally, CIOs can determine if a new system aligns with the company’s growth and three to five year technology life-cycle plan, ensuring it’s able to provide a return on investment.
+If you’re replacing a self-developed or on-premise legacy solution, a modern talent management system can reduce infrastructure requirements, updates, and support, which frees the IT department to focus on more strategic organizational goals.
+Additionally, CIOs can determine if a new system aligns with the company’s growth and three to five-year technology lifecycle plan, ensuring it provides a return on investment.

 The CIO will eventually manage your new system anyway, so make them an ally upfront.
 A strong endorsement from IT will give you a better chance of gaining buy-in from other execs.

-People build businesses.
-That’s why developing a world-class workforce is a top priority for CEOs.
-A performance management system is essentially an accountability system.
-Once a CEO sets high-priority objectives, performance management software can help ensure those objectives are achieved.
-From company goals, departmental and team responsibilities are established, which then cascade into individual performance plans.
+People build businesses, so developing a world-class workforce is a top priority for CEOs.
+A performance management system works as an accountability system for individuals, teams, and the organization.
+Once a CEO sets high-priority objectives, performance management software can ensure departments achieve those objectives.
+From company goals, departments and teams set their responsibilities, which then cascade into individual performance improvement plans.

-It’s important to know how to evaluate the effectiveness of your performance management system before you implement it.
-This will be the first thing your Chief Revenue Officer wants to know.
-Identify the outcomes from the system and how they will be measured.
-Aside from presenting the upfront costs, be prepared to outline ways a performance management system will give back to the company.
-Especially regarding the bottom line.
+Document how the company will evaluate the effectiveness of your performance management system before you implement it.
+This will be the first thing your Chief Financial Officer wants to know.
+Identify the outcomes you expect from a successful system implementation, and how your company will measure them.
+In addition to presenting upfront costs, prepare to outline ways a performance management system will give back to the company — especially regarding the bottom line.

-Be sure to mention that with performance management software, you can actively manage and track performance investments with metrics.
-Reports and analytics from a modern system can be used to calculate ROI for both revenue and talent growth.
+Mention that with performance management software, you can actively manage and track performance investments with metrics.
+Teams can also use reports and analytics from a modern system to calculate ROI for both revenue and talent growth.

-Executives invest in solutions that help the company make money, avoid risk, or that serve long term strategic purposes.
+Executives invest in solutions that help the company make money, avoid risk, or that serve long-term strategic purposes.
 Performance management software fits all of these criteria.
-Create a common language and shared perspective to connect the dots for decision makers.
-Be sure to speak their language and use data to back up your proposal whenever possible.
+Create a common language and shared perspective to connect the dots for decision-makers.
+Speak their language and use data to back up your proposal whenever possible.